elizabethhwoo/summer-2024-power-electronics/README.md

 its applications, reason/rule of thumb for parameter selection etc.)
   - Output calculation: Using the system design parameters, calculate its pertinent outputs to confirm that desired outputs are obtained.
 Include all the calculations and results in the report.

+<ins>2.
+Simulation and analysis of designed device/system</ins>
+- Perform the following tasks:
+  -1.
+Build your designed device/system using MATLAB Simulink Simscape.
+Simulate the device/system and record the system outputs.
+  -2.
+Compare the simulated outputs with the calculated outputs in Part 1.
+Provide your observation and analysis (e.g. whether your Simulink-based system performs as expected, any limitation or necessary improvement etc.)
+  -3.
+Include all outcomes from Step 1 and Step 2 in the report.
+  -4.
+Save and submit the project Simulink file.
+- Analysis and reduction of harmonics:
+  - A power electronic system typically requires filter(s) to reduce harmonics.
+In case a filter is designed, the following requirements apply:
+  - 1) Analysis of harmonics: Use “FFT analysis” in “Powergui/Tools” to measure THD and harmonic spectrum.
+  - 2) Reduction of harmonics: Based on the FFT analysis report, design a filter to reduce the unwanted harmonics.
+The filter design must include its circuit diagram, transfer function, calculation and obtained parameters (e.g. capacitor and inductor values if using an LC-filter).
+No ready-made filter by Simulink is accepted